savourybun/subreddit-scraper/README.md

 # subreddit-scraper
-Simple subreddit scraper using PRAW and Pandas.
+Simple Reddit subreddit scraper using PRAW and Pandas.